-Synchronous control of multiple channels can provide a number of benefits.
+Synchronous control of multiple channels can provide several benefits.
 Varying the speed of the motor will simultaneously and proportionately vary the flow in all channels.
 The use of a single drive motor can significantly reduce the cost per channel.
 It can also reduce the total energy requirements, the number of moving parts, and the size and space requirements of the pumping system.
 The combined result will be a fluid handling system that is economical to acquire, operate, and maintain.

 Peristaltic tubing pumps are an extremely efficient and cost-effective option for multiple channel pumping.
 Peristaltic pumps are available with a wide range of interchangeable pump heads, drives, and tubing.

 Multichannel peristaltic pumps are used successfully in a variety of industries including pharmaceutical, chemical processing, biotech, food processing, printing, agriculture, and water treatment.
 Applications, besides general fluid transfer, include metering and dispensing.
-(Fig. 1).

 The most significant advantage of the peristaltic pump is the use of flexible tubing as the pump chamber.
 The fluid being pumped remains inside the tubing at all times-the tubing is the only wetted part of the pump.
 This feature greatly reduces the risk of contamination and gives you extraordinary control over the content and purity of the fluid and over the integrity of your process.